 6. Exit surveys

-- g.
-Process your employee’s last paycheck.
+- Give your employee their last paycheck.

 8. Maintain a positive relationship with departing employees

 Plan out your strategy to get all these points covered well.
 But How?
 It’s simple.
-Automate the whole process with an Employee offboarding software by Beyond Intranet.
+Automate the whole process with Employee offboarding software by Beyond Intranet.
 To learn more about the features and workflow, visit us at: https://www.beyondintranet.com/employeeonboarding.

-Download the add-in now for free!
+Download the add-in now!